The Better Way to Divorce - and Possibly the ONLY Way During the COVID Caused Backlog

-In addition to his twenty years experience with divorce mediation in Connecticut and as a family law attorney, Attorney Posmantier is a graduate of the 40-hour Mediation Certificate Program at the Quinnipiac Center on Dispute Resolution, which was named 12th in the nation by U.S. News & World Report in its 2017 Best Graduate School rankings.
+In addition to his more than twenty-four years experience with divorce mediation in Connecticut and as a family law attorney, Attorney Posmantier is a graduate of the 40-hour Mediation Certificate Program at the Quinnipiac Center on Dispute Resolution, which was named 15th in the nation by U.S. News & World Report in its 2023 Best Graduate School rankings.
 He has also completed the International Academy of Collaborative Professionals Interdisciplinary Introductory Collaborative Practice Training.
 Mr. Posmantier is also a certified and practicing Safe Conversations facilitator.

 Providing services as a divorce and post-divorce mediator, and a Safe Conversations facilitator, Attorney Posmantier supports the resolution of difficult parenting and financial disputes in a compassionate setting.
 When serving as a mediator, Attorney Posmantier does not represent the interests of one party or the other.
 Rather, he guides the parties together to arrive at a mutually agreeable resolution of their differences.

 In order to maintain neutrality, if you are interested in hiring Attorney Posmantier as a mediator, it is strongly suggested that the initial contact with our firm be made simultaneously by both parties to the mediation – or, at the very least, by one party with the prior knowledge and approval of the other party.